View of Washington Square Park from the south towards the fountain and arch

 What happens after I complete all the modules?

-In addition to receiving a completion certificate, participants who have successfully completed the ECFI program will be invited to apply to serve as Provost Ambassadors (peer mentors) for future cohorts.
+In addition to receiving a completion certificate, participants who have successfully completed the ECFI program will be invited to apply to serve as Provostial Ambassadors (peer mentors) for future cohorts.
 All ECFI graduates will be honored at a graduation reception at the end of Year 2, when they will receive their certificates and briefly share their experience with the ECFI.

 What is the difference between ECFI and school-level mentoring?
 If I am participating in my school’s mentorship program, why should I participate in the ECFI?